Tutorial: Signin SwiftUI

 }

-To reduce the frequency we prompt the user to sign in, and the accompanying laggy trip to UIKit land, we perform two checks prior to showing the sign-in button:
+To reduce the frequency we prompt user to sign in, with the accompanying laggy trip to UIKit land, we perform two checks prior to showing the sign-in button:

 if let token = signinClient.currentUser?.idToken?.tokenString {